 Your passport is a valuable document that is attractive to criminals who may try to use your identity to commit crimes.
 It should always be kept in a safe place.
 You are required by Australian law to report a lost or stolen passport online or contact the nearest Australian Embassy, High Commission or Consulate as soon as possible.

 Unlicensed guest houses providing low cost accommodation operate in Hong Kong.
 You should be aware that unlicensed guest houses may not adhere to the safety standards set for licensed guest houses, and can present serious safety and security risks, including fire.
 If you choose to stay in a guest house, we recommend that you confirm it is licensed and inform your family and friends of the details of your stay.
-You can check the full list of licensed guest houses at the website for the Home Affairs Department of Hong Kong.
+You can check the full list of licensed guest houses at the Home Affairs Department of Hong Kong website.

 Please also refer to our general air travel page for information on aviation safety and security.

 You are subject to the local laws of Hong Kong, including ones that appear harsh by Australian standards.
 If you are arrested or jailed, the Australian Government will do what it can to help you under our Consular Services Charter.
 But we cannot get you out of trouble or out of jail.
 Research laws before travelling, especially for an extended stay.

 Hong Kong has strict laws regarding the import and/or possession of any type of weapon and items that may resemble weapons, including replicas, antiques, toys and fashion accessories.
 Foreigners, including Australians, have been prosecuted for possession of stunning devices, dart and spear guns, knuckledusters and slingshots.
 These items are illegal, including those bought at local Hong Kong markets, unless permits for their import and possession have been obtained from local authorities beforehand.
 Travellers found in possession of such items will be subject to arrest, fines and/or imprisonment.
 The laws apply to individuals in Hong Kong and those transiting Hong Kong airport, and apply to hand luggage, checked luggage and luggage in transit.
 See the Civil Aviation Department’s list of restricted items for more information.